skiptools/swift-sqlcipher/Documentation/Index.md

 Most of SQLite’s
-[aggregate functions](https://www.sqlite.org/lang_aggfunc.html) have been surfaced in and type-audited for SQLite.swift.
+[aggregate functions](https://www.sqlite.org/lang_aggfunc.html) have been surfaced in and type-audited for SQLiteDB.

 ## Window SQLite Functions

-Most of SQLite's [window functions](https://www.sqlite.org/windowfunctions.html) have been surfaced in and type-audited for SQLite.swift.
+Most of SQLite's [window functions](https://www.sqlite.org/windowfunctions.html) have been surfaced in and type-audited for SQLiteDB.
 Currently only `OVER (ORDER BY ...)` windowing is possible.

 ## Date and Time functions